akka/alpakka/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

 The Alpakka Google Cloud Pub/Sub gRPC library contains the classes generated from [Google's protobuf specification](https://github.com/googleapis/java-pubsub/tree/master/proto-google-cloud-pubsub-v1/).

-@@@note { title="ALPN on JDK 8" }

-HTTP/2 requires ALPN negotiation, which comes with the JDK starting with version 8u251.

-For older versions of the JDK you will need to load the `jetty-alpn-agent` yourself, but we recommend upgrading.

-@@@

 ## Configuration

 The Pub/Sub gRPC connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Alpakka.